 You may be able to file for State Disability Insurance or unemployment insurance benefits from the Employment Development Department if you are waiting for the result of your disputed claim.
-You cannot receive State Disability Insurance or unemployment insurance while you are receiving workers’ compensation benefits.
-If your claim is accepted and you are still receiving State Disability Insurance, you will have to pay those funds back to the Employment Development Department.
-We recommend telling the Employment Development Department about your workers’ compensation claim to avoid problems with your claim.
+You cannot receive State Disability Insurance or unemployment insurance while receiving workers’ compensation benefits.
+If your claim is accepted and you still receive State Disability Insurance, you will have to pay those funds back to the Employment Development Department.
+We recommend you tell the Employment Development Department about your workers’ compensation claim to avoid problems with your claim.

 Besides workers’ compensation benefits, you may also be able to receive Social Security disability benefits.
 However, the government may reduce your Social Security disability benefits if you receive workers’ compensation benefits.

 If your injury resulted from someone other than your employer’s negligence, you might be able to file a third-party liability lawsuit against that party.
-Manufacturing or design defects are common situations where a third party liability claim may arise.
+Manufacturing or design defects are everyday situations where a third-party liability claim may arise.
 Also, truck drivers may be able to file a third-party liability claim against a driver who caused a car accident.
 Our Stockton workers’ compensation attorneys can help determine if a third-party liability claim is an option for you.

-Contact a Stockton workers’ compensation attorney if you have questions about the workers’ compensation claims process.
+Don’t hesitate to contact a Stockton workers’ compensation attorney if you have questions about the workers’ compensation claims process.
 Our accomplished workers’ compensation attorneys have years of experience and help you determine what benefits you are entitled to receive.
-Do not hesitate to reach out if you have any questions regarding the workers’ compensation claims process.
-To receive a FREE consultation, please call the Stockton Workers Compensation Attorneys, P.C. today.
+Please don’t hesitate to reach out if you have any questions about the workers’ compensation claims process.
+To receive a FREE consultation, please call the Stockton Workers’ Compensation Attorneys, P.C. today.